 Added to Grade II success here on final start before winter break with two more victories at that level around the New Orleans Fair Grounds.
 Brad Cox barn won this in 2018 and 2020.
 Her powerful owner-breeders took the race in 2023 too.

 Trip optimum for her sire, who produced 2009 winner Rachel Alexandra – a filly with the record margin of victory.
 Dam won Ogden Phipps and Beldame Stakes later in career.
-Damsire successful in 2007 Kentucky Derby, so she’s regally bred and a leading contender.
+Damsire successful in 2007 Kentucky Derby, so she’s regally bred leading contender.

 Picked up most points on the Road to the Kentucky Oaks this time, but second to Good Cheer and Take Charge Milady either side of winter break.
 Held Five G (and Muhimma) and Simply Joking on Grade III and Grade II victories at Oaklawn Park since.